ioxio-dataspace/definitions-template/CONTRIBUTING.md

 #### Test definitions

-Definitions in `src/test/<your_github_username>/` should have no version number in the filename and the version in the file needs to be of the form `0.0.x`.
+Definitions in `src/test/<your_github_username>/` should not have any version number in the filename and the version in the file needs to be of the form `0.0.x`.
 Each change to the definition should increment the version by one.
 Examples of `version` -> `filename`:

 - `0.0.1` -> `src/test/<your_github_username>/Foo/Bar.py`
 - `0.0.2` -> `src/test/<your_github_username>/Foo/Bar.py`